Model Student – AI, Learning and the Classroom

 How to Participate?

-The substance of the event will still be the same; we give you questions, and you give us your thoughts.
-Insomnia cookies will be provided for those participate in the discussion!
+The substance of the event will be; we give you questions, and you give us your thoughts.
+Snacks and energy drinks will be provided for those who participate in the discussion!